Authenticity is a big buzzword these days.

 5. Integrate the experience with self-compassion.
 Once you have made the necessary change, it’s time for reflection.
 How did it feel to make such big (or small) changes?
 What parts of you felt threatened?
 What did you find it easy to let go of and difficult to surrender?
 How does it feel to walk your own genuine path?
 How can you avoid making inauthentic decisions in the future?
 These are all the kind of vital questions you’ll benefit from asking and exploring.
 Most importantly, integration is about accepting our humanness and all the frailty that comes along with it.
 Embrace your mistakes, forgive yourself, and let your hard-earned lessons make you stronger and wiser.

-If you’re interested in reading more about authenticity and getting extra guidance, I recommend reading these articles on the topic written by myself and Luna:
+If you’re interested in reading more about authenticity and getting extra guidance, I recommend reading these articles on the topic:

 In this loud, confusing, and overwhelming world, it can be easy to slip into the role of selling out your integrity and authenticity to gain power, fame, or money.
 We are bombarded with messages from the media, social media, our colleagues, and even our friends and family members to be anything other than what we are.
 But in order to live fulfilled and soul-driven lives, we need to put a firm foot down.
 We need to learn when to say “no” and forcefully draw the line and protect our integrity.